Lotus 18: Design

 Although Porsche in Austria pioneered the sequential-shifting gearbox for racing cars, with the Type 360 Cisitalia, the idea was relatively new and the original transaxle in the Lotus 12, which was essentially an enlarged motorcycle gearbox, combined with ZF limited-slip differential, had gained the nickname "Queerbox", or "Gearbox-full of neutrals" for its poor reliability.
 With Duckworth having left to form Cosworth in 1958, Mike Costin, who, despite being the co-founder of Cosworth, remained with Lotus for a while longer, adopted the improved Queerbox in the Lotus 16, into a configuration for directly mounting it behind the engine for Lotus 18 with dedicated oil scavenge and pressure feed pumps, further improving its reliability while retaining the small and light design.

 The Formula Junior version utilized the Renault 4-speed transaxle, and both of the Lotus transaxle and this Renault 'box had the gear shifter lever on the left side of the driver.
 An optional gearbox was the VW gearbox with Hewland 4 speed gears.
 This last gearbox has the added advantage of being able to change gear ratios from behind the gearbox without removing the gearbox from the car.

 The front suspension was by double-wishbone arms with an outboard coil/damper unit.
 Unlike Chapman's former designs where the ends of the anti-roll bar acted as a leg of the upper wishbone, the 18 had a separate front anti-roll bar.
 The rear suspension was by upper and lower radius arms with a reversed lower wishbone, where the fixed-length half-shaft acted as the upper-link.
 The coil/damper unit was also mounted outboard in the rear, and the 18 sometimes ran with and without the rear anti-roll bar.

 In order to capitalize on the weight advantage, Chapman designed a light, sleek machine only 28 inches (71 cm) high (excluding windscreen) and weighing just 980 lbs (440 kg).
 To help facilitate this, the driver was placed in a semi-reclining position, pioneered about a decade before by Gustav Baumm of NSU.

 Racing history

-The Lotus 18 had remarkably good handling with a unique suspension system which drastically reduced weight transfer and body roll in cornering.
-Shortly, the Lotus 18 was proving to be faster than any car Grand Prix racing had ever seen, eclipsing even the legendary Auto Unions and being widely copied.
-It was also built as a two-seat sports-racer called the Lotus 19 or Monte Carlo.
+The Lotus 18's suspension system reduced weight transfer and body roll during cornering.
+It was described as faster than previous Grand Prix cars, and its design was subsequently widely copied.
+A two-seat sports-racing version was produced as the Lotus 19, also known as the Monte Carlo.